SalesforceLabs/Flow-Agentforce-Chat/SETUP_GUIDE.md

 1. Run the test class: `ModelsAPIChatGenerationsTest`
 2. Verify Einstein licensing is active in your org
 3. Test the `flowAgentforceChat` component in a Flow or Lightning App

+### **For Flow Integration System:**
+1. Run the test classes: `FlowDetailsTest`, `FlowOutputHandlerTest`, `FlowOutputRetrieverTest`
+2. Verify all Flow action classes are accessible from Flow Builder
+3. Create a simple test Flow and verify it renders in the `flowRenderer` component
+4. Test Flow output capture by completing a Flow with output variables

 ### **Common Tests:**
 - Run `ChatMessageTest` for message wrapper functionality